ReconScribe

 Use this TDS rate calculator to find how much tax to deduct at source on a payment to a resident in FY 2026-27.
-Choose the payment type, enter the amount, and you get the rate and the TDS to deduct.
-Each type shows both the old section number you know (194J, 194C, 194I and so on) and where it now sits under the new Section 393.
+Choose the payment type, enter the amount, and the TDS rate calculator gives you the rate and the TDS to deduct.
+The TDS rate calculator shows each payment type with both the old section number you know (194J, 194C, 194I and so on) and where it now sits under the new Section 393.

 One Section 393 instead of many 194 sections